Krishduttm/Brownie-NFT/README.md

 I have also typed unit and integration tests for both the sections to make sure they worked fine

-In this prohect i learnt about how nft's work, erc721, open sea, ipfs , increased my experience in writing tests , working with smart contracts and brownie.
+In this project i learnt about how nft's work, erc721, open sea, ipfs , increased my experience in writing tests , working with smart contracts and brownie.